 Now that Butt Talk is behind us (har har), it’s time to move on to the muscles on the front of the thigh: the quadriceps.
-Quad donkeys like Coach Jace and I know just how important your quadriceps muscles are.
-You can’t squat, lunge, walk, run, or look awesome in jeans without them.
-You’ve got 4 total (stick with me here through the Latin, because I’ve got to name them all so you know I’m legit): rectus femoris (the biggie), vastus lateralis (on the outside), vastus intermedius (kind of in the middle), and the vastus medialis (on the inside of the knee - AKA the VMO).
+You can’t squat, lunge, walk, run, or look awesome in jeans without these bad boys.
+You’ve got 4 total (stick with me here through the Latin): rectus femoris (the biggie), vastus lateralis (on the outside), vastus intermedius (kind of in the middle), and the vastus medialis (on the inside of the knee—a.k.a., the VMO).
 It’s the VMO that we’re interested in today.
 Why?
 Because this small quadriceps muscle single-handedly (single-leggedly?) affects whether your kneecap tracks correctly in its patellar groove.
 If you ever experience knee pain or injury, strengthening your VMO could relieve your pain and help your kneecap get its groove back.

-If you’ve been regularly foam-rolling your quads (thereby helping angels get their wings and reuniting lost puppies with their owners), you may have noticed it doesn’t feel uniform throughout the front of the thigh.
+If you’ve been regularly foam-rolling your quads, you may have noticed it doesn’t feel uniform throughout the front of the thigh.
 You may have even experienced some abrupt jerks, shifts, or lumps when rolling to the inside or outside of the quad.
 This is because your quadriceps is made up of 4 muscles, with differently positioned fibers and distinct functions.
 While the quadriceps muscle group as a whole acts to extend the knee (as in kicking a ball), each quad muscle has its own special expertise within that action – and if one muscle is weak or functioning improperly, it can throw off the whole darn thing.
 Your VMO refers to the obliquely (diagonally) situated fibers of the vastus medialis muscle, which is located just above and medially to your knee.

 Here’s how to find it: sit on the floor with one leg straight in front of you.
-Place your fingers on the flesh of your thigh (why is the word “flesh” always so creepy-sounding?), just above your kneecap, to the side closest to your other leg.
+Place your fingers on the flesh of your thigh, just above your kneecap, to the side closest to your other leg.
 Then, try to press the back of your knee into the ground.
 Your foot should lift off the floor.
-If this doesn’t work, try rolling up a small towel (or Volt Athletics t-shirt) and placing it beneath your knee joint before engaging the quad and pressing the knee down.
-You will hopefully feel a teardrop-shaped muscle contracting decisively beneath your fingers – that’s your VMO!
+If this doesn’t work, try rolling up a small towel or t-shirt and placing it beneath your knee joint before engaging the quad and pressing the knee down.
+You will hopefully feel a teardrop-shaped muscle contracting decisively beneath your fingers—that’s your VMO!
 It’s very cute.
 It might just be the cutest muscle in your whole body.
 Practice firing this muscle on both sides, and try to notice if one side feels stronger than the other.
 Is one side firing (contracting) more strongly?
 Does one VMO feel bigger than the other?
 This is important data that will help you perform maintenance on your body, so hunt it out like Katniss hunted Peeta in The Hunger Games!

 True story: one time I ran a marathon.
 Scratch that, one time I ran half a marathon and limped a subsequent half in the same 5-hour stretch.
 Ask my mom how I was feeling at mile 21, and she’ll tell you I was crying tiny VMO-shaped tears from the intense medial knee pain I was feeling.
-It got so bad by the end of the damn race, my knees felt like they were locked into a semi-bent position, and I was running like a sad, weird wooden puppet (and wooden puppets are pretty sad and weird to begin with, IMHO).
+It got so bad by the end of the damn race, my knees felt like they were locked into a semi-bent position, and I was running like a sad, weird wooden puppet.
 When I saw a PT soon thereafter (“Why did you keep running if you were in so much pain, you dummy?!”), she helped my find my VMO and tested it with the same exercise as above.
 I pressed my kneecap into the special paper-covered table I was sitting on.
 Nothing.
 Crickets.
 Puzzled, I tried again, sticking my tongue out with effort.
 This time, the faintest whisper of muscle contraction.
 “Hmm,” she said, “Seems like your VMO isn’t activating.
 We should fix that.”

-So I spent a few weeks learning how to activate my VMOs while watching season 4 of Grey’s Anatomy on DVD, and voila!
+So I spent a few weeks learning how to activate my VMOs, and voila!
 Knee pain: gone.
 It’s amazing how great your knees feel when your kneecaps stay in their grooves!
-Like a thousand fairies sprinkling magic rainbow dust on your thighs!

 If your VMO is firing correctly, but you notice one side feels stronger than the other, you’ll want to strengthen the weaker side so that you don’t develop any imbalances in the body.
 Here are my 2 favorite VMO strengthening exercises, in order from most to least horrible: